 In order for the policy to take effect, you must both apply it to clients (to determine who is governed by the policy) and click Save and Deploy to implement your changes.

-For a quick but thorough introduction to creating and editing policies and applying them to clients, see the "Policy Management" section of the New Admin Quick Start tutorial (version 8.3 or version 8.2).
+For a quick but thorough introduction to creating and editing policies and applying them to clients, see the "Policy Management" section of the New Admin Quick Start tutorial.

 How do block pages work?